yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/Linux/linux_storage.md

 Each inode is identified by an integer number.
 An inode is assigned to a file when it is created.

 use `ls -il` to show inode number (first col).

+### Stream

+Unix *stream* enables an application to assemble pipelines of driver code dynamically.